How to Do Your Makeup When Wearing a Face Mask

 So, do your skincare properly.
 Apply your serum, your daily moisturizer, and your sunscreen on your clean face.
 Apply your eye cream generously.

 Apply your concealer under your eyes and carefully blend it in with your eye cream for a creamy and natural look.
-You don’t need a full layer of cement-looking concealer.
-The creasing was annoying in the pre-pandemic era.
+You don’t need a full layer of heavy-looking concealer.

 Additionally, apply tiny dots of concealer on the cheeks, around the nose, and on any imperfections.
 This evens out the skin tone and covers any redness on the face.
 The idea is not to cover everything but to get an even base with barely-there coverage.

 The upper part of your face is the only part that people see when you have your face mask on.
-So, you need to ace your eye makeup game.
-Define your brows and brush them upwards for a lifting effect.
-Remember to secure your brows with a brow gel.
+So you need to ace your eye makeup game.
+Define your eyebrows, brush them upwards for a lifting effect, and set them with a brow gel.

-Apply your mascara generously for voluminous lashes to distract people from the mask.
+Apply your mascara generously for voluminous lashes.
 This is the time to take advantage of different techniques to volumize the lashes.

 Try a curler before applying mascara.
 You can go for a tubing mascara or a waterproof one for long-day wear.
-If you have sparse lashes, try beginner-friendly individual lashes to amp up the volume.
-Stay away from cheap ones if you don’t want to deal with fall-offs all over your mask.
+If you have sparse lashes, try beginner-friendly faux individual lashes to amp up the volume.

 Go for a dramatic look using colorful shades and patterns to jazz up your makeup look when wearing a face mask.
 You can use shimmery and creamy eyeshadows to draw attention to the eyes.